ataschuk/100-Days-of-Coding/README.md

 - Deleted game.py file because I decided to build off of the turtlePractice board.

-- To begin learning tkinter, I'll use a website I found  that has tkinter tutorials
+- Began to learn tkinter